MEANING OF FARM SURVEYING

 - What is farm surveying?

-- List five importance of farm surveying.
+- List five important aspects of farm surveying.

 SOME COMMON SURVEYING EQUIPMENT AND THEIR USES